Solomon Osei-Akoto: Politics

-He was elected as a member of parliament representing the Birim-Abirem constituency on 29 August 1969.
+Osei-Akoto was elected as a member of parliament representing the Birim-Abirem constituency on 29 August 1969.
 That same year he was appointed ministerial secretary(deputy minister) for transport and communications.
 He served in that capacity together with Joseph Yaw Manu until 1972 when the Busia government was overthrown.

-Personal life
+Personal life and death

-He married Janet Osei-Akoto in January 1952.
+Osei-Akoto married Janet Osei-Akoto in January 1952.
 Together they had six children.
 His hobbies included football, hockey, swimming and debates.
-He is a Christian.
+He was a Christian.
+Solomon Osei-Akoto died in July 2015, at the age of 85.